 Low intensity Interventions (Step 2)

 Low intensity interventions are delivered by Psychological Wellbeing Practitioners (PWPs) who use a range of psychological interventions and skills to support patients with mild to moderate common mental health problems with greater emphasis on helping patients in the self-management of their difficulties and recovery, such as Guided Self Help, behavioural activation, graded exposure or psychoeducational groups.
 PWPs tend to offer sessions around 30-40 minutes in length with up to six sessions or less.
-Click on the video to find out more about work of PWPs and treatments they offer
+To find out more about step 2 treatment (low intensity), click HERE to watch a short video.

 Cognitive Behavioural Therapy (CBT)